Climate Change in the Council

 Electric Vehicles

-We have installed 26 charge points across our sites to start transferring our fleet to electric vehicles.
-We have invested in 18 fully electric fleet vehicles and hope to expand in the coming years.
-We are in conversation with Black Country Transport to increase our public elect vehicle charger provision, for more information click here.
+We have installed 39 charge points across our corporate sites, a mixture of public chargers for our staff and the public, and private charges to charge our fleet vehicles.
+In addition, we have installed 16 EV chargers at Sandwell Leisure Centre, managed by Kore Sandwell.
+We are in conversation with Black Country Transport to increase our public electric vehicle charger provision, for more information click here.

 Schools